These Vegan Quinoa Burgers are packed with quinoa, beans, and oats for an incredibly quick and delicious take on homemade veggie burgers!

 - Add mixture to a food processor, and blend until combined.

-- Add 1 TB oil to the sauté pan, and reheat pan over medium heat.
+- Add remaining 1 tablespoon oil to the sauté pan, and reheat pan over medium heat.
 Sear patties 2-3 minutes per side until browned.

 - Serve burgers warm on buns with desired toppings.

-- Freezer Directions: To freeze burgers, place in an airtight container and freeze for up to 3 months.
+- Leftovers:Leftover burgers can be stored in the fridge for 2-3 days.
+Reheat in a hot pan.Make Ahead / Freeze: To freeze burgers, place in an airtight container and freeze for up to 3 months.
 To cook frozen patties, add about 3-4 minutes onto the total cook time.
 Alternatively, thaw patties overnight in the refrigerator, and cook according the the main recipe directions.

 - Substitute black beans for kidney beans